-Prior to this I completed my PhD in Experimental Economics, entitled “Inequality Aversion and Self-Interest: An Experimental Approach”.
+Prior to this I completed my PhD in Experimental Economics, entitled “Inequality Aversion and Self-Interest: An Experimental Approach“.
 My supervisor was John Bone and I worked closely with John Hey.
-Further to this, I am a part-time research assistant for the Oxford Poverty and Human Development Initiative (OPHI), conducting work on multidimensional poverty, and am the co-founder of the Interdisciplinary Research Network for Economists and Philosophers (IRNEP).
+Further to this, I am a part-time research assistant for the Oxford Poverty and Human Development Initiative (OPHI), conducting work on multidimensional poverty, and co-founded the Interdisciplinary Research Network for Economists and Philosophers (IRNEP).
 I hold an MSc in Health Economics from the University of York and a BA(Hons) in History and Economics from Bangor University.

 Research Interests: Inequality; Distributive Justice; Revealed Preferences; Prosocial Behaviour; Social Welfare; Multidimensional Poverty; Incentivised Laboratory Experiments; Lab-in-the-Field Experiments; Quasi-Experiments; Health Economics; Development Economics.